georginaanna/georginaanna.github.io/_posts/2024-03-30-japan-blog.md

 [Kyoto saved places](https://maps.app.goo.gl/AoHZQuVgUMJxGmS66)

-### Day 7
+**Day 7**

-We left Osaka pretty early as we wanted to make the most of the day.
+We left Osaka pretty early as we wanted to make the most of the day in Kyoto.

-- Head to Kyoto (store baggage at Kyoto Station, 700 yen for a big suitcase each per day, pay with Suica card).
-- Bamboo Forest
-- Tenryu-ji (temple)
-- Togetsukyo Bridge
-- Fu-fu-no-yu (Onsen)
-- Yasaka Shrine (at night)
-- Gion District for tea
-- The Hotel Seiryu Kyoto Kiyomizu (rooftop bar for drinks)

-### Day 8
+We stored our baggage at Kyoto Station, it was cheap and cheerful, we paid 700 yen for a big suitcase each per day, using our Suica cards).We then headed out for a big day of sight seeing, and another Onsen, mainly because we found the first onso relaxing, as lets not lie, this kind of holiday is not in any way shape or form, a relaxing one.
+We headed to the Bamboo Forest, followed by Tenryu-ji (temple), we wandered across Togetsukyo Bridge before heading to Fu-fu-no-yu Onsen.

+We then headed back to our hotel, which  was LUXURIOUS in comparison to the hostel we stayed at previously.
+Never underestimate a decent matresse.
+We stayed at

+On the evening we headed to see the Yasaka Shrine and walk around the Gion District, we had drinks on the rooftop bar of The Hotel Seiryu Kyoto Kiyomizu which gave us a beautiful view of the gion district.

+**Day 8**
 - Breakfast in the room, leave at 10 am
 - Fushimi Minato Park
 - Fushimi Inari Taisha (large orange gates)